Zuehlke/software-engineering-corner/drafts/architecture-verification-with-jqassistant.md

 **Pros:**

 - **Automated Verification**: Automatically checks architectural compliance, reducing manual oversight.
-- **Living Documentation**: Keeps documentation up-to-date with actual implementation.
+- **Living Documentation**: Keeps documentation up-to-date with actual implementation and enforces a habbit of documentation.
 - **Flexibility**: Highly customizable with plugins and custom rules.
-- **Integration**: Easily integrates with existing CI/CD pipelines.
+- **Integration**: Easily integrates with existing CI/CD pipelines or other tools.
+As long as the tools use a standard file output (like XML) you do not even need plugins.

 **Cons:**